elucca/FleetReport/documentation/user_stories.md

 # User stories

+Note: SQL statements related to these stories can be found in [Database description](https://github.com/elucca/FleetReport/edit/master/documentation/Database_description.md) in order to not clutter up this document.

 - As the game designer, I require an admin account with full access to modifying data.
   - Status: Implemented